alexkasema/alx-backend-user-data/0x03-user_authentication_service/README.md

 If a user already exist with the passed email, raise a ValueError with the message User <users email> already exists.

 If not, hash the password with _hash_password, save the user to the database using self._db and return the User object.
+## app.py
+In this task, you will set up a basic Flask app.

+Create a Flask app that has a single GET route ("/") and use flask.jsonify to return a JSON payload of the form:

+{"message": "Bienvenue"}